-When a worker is told to self-isolate by a doctor or has been diagnosed with COVID-19 (coronavirus), they can apply for a COVID-19 enhanced Illness Benefit payment of €350 per week.
+If a worker is told to self-isolate or diagnosed with COVID-19, they can apply for a COVID-19 enhanced Illness Benefit payment of €350 per week.

-Both employees and self-employed people qualify for the COVID-19 enhanced Illness Benefit.
+Both employees and self-employed people can qualify for the COVID-19 enhanced Illness Benefit.

-You can apply for enhanced Illness Benefit, if you are:
+You can apply for enhanced Illness Benefit, if you:

-- Suspected of having COVID-19 and are told by a doctor or directed by the Health Service Executive (HSE) self-isolate or
+- Are suspected of having COVID-19 and are told by a doctor or the Health Service Executive (HSE) to self-isolate or